PersonHood/OpSec/OpSec.md

 - Turn OFF Bluetooth
 - Turn OFF sharing
 - Turn OFF printing
-- In app settings "- Data Usage" disable “- Background”
+- In app settings "Data Usage" disable “Background”
-- In app settings "- Battery" enable “- Restrict”
+- In app settings "Battery" enable “Restrict”
-- In app settings "- Storage" clear “- Cache”
+- In app settings "Storage" clear “Cache”
+- In “Accounts” manage/remove “Auto-sync” accounts

 ## Restrict

 - Turn ON airplane mode
-- Download, install, and use an anonymous VPN
+- Download, install, and use an anonymous VPN (Tor)
-- Connect the device to public Wi-- Fi
+- Connect the device to public Wi-Fi
 - Avoid at work device usage
 - Avoid at home device usage
 - Vary the times of device usage